-DANGER: RISK OF ELECTRIC SHOCK.
-DISCONNECT POWER BEFORE SERVICING UNIT.
+DANGER: RISK OF ELECTRIC SHOCK, DISCONNECT POWER BEFORE SERVICING UNIT.

-Cleaning - Over a period of time, ashes or dust may collect on the blades of both the combustion blower and convection blower.
+• Cleaning - Over a period of time, ashes or dust may collect on the blades of both the combustion blower and convection blower.
 Periodically the blowers should be vacuumed clean as these ashes can impede performance.
 Creosote can also accumulate in the combustion blower.
 This needs to be brushed clean.
-The convection blower is accessed by removing the stove's left side panel.
-The combustion blower can be accessed by removing the right side panel.
+The convection blower is accessed by opening the stove's left side panel.
+The combustion blower can be accessed through door C (refer to figure 25 & 26) and by opening the right side panel.
 The convection blower is on the left (facing stove), and the combustion blower is on the right.